Data Visualization and Digital Signage: Just Like Cookies and Cream

 With data visualization and digital signage, it takes no time for employees to check and understand their progress reports.
 They get at-a-glance access to updated reports without needing to lift a finger.

 More often than not, this data is automatically generated and compiled in a spreadsheet.
 In the past, communicating this data on a visual communications medium like digital signage would have involved converting the spreadsheet into a graph, then the graph into content for digital signage.
-This task would need to be repeated every time there is a change to the data!
+Companies would need to repeat this task every time there is a change to the data!

 An example is the Analytics Widget.